crosskpixel/crosskpixel/README.md

 - 🔭 I’m currently working on https://ordenhafacil.com.br

-- 🌱 I’m currently learning about increase $MRR with GrowthHacking

 - 💬 Ask me about **React Native, React, VueJS, Angular, Nest, AWS, Java**, but I'm a generalist and opt for delivered value rather than used technology

 - 📫 How to reach me **igorpraxedeslinux@gmail.com**